Entering the next 100 years with a new vision built on the power of our past.

-The Academy’s Second Century represents a moment to continue the conversation and take action with those who are at the forefront of creating positive global change.
+The Academy’s next century represents a moment to continue the conversation and take action with those who are at the forefront of creating positive global change.

 The world faces unique threats to ensuring the health of all people and communities: a rapidly growing population, the dual burden of undernutrition and obesity and escalating rates of chronic disease.
 The combination of limited food options and poor food choices, in both developed and developing countries, contributes to exorbitant costs — in quality of life, health care expenses and loss of human and economic productivity.

 These enormous challenges cannot be solved by any organization working alone.
 However, organizations who recognize that these challenges represent innovative opportunities throughout the food, nutrition and health system can collaborate to change the trajectory of health in the world.

 Improving access to healthful food and driving innovation are imperative to scaling health and nutrition strategies globally.
 Through collaboration, these opportunities include: